hvnsweeting/kapacitor/client/API.md

 ### Topic Handlers

 Handlers are created independent of a topic but are associated with a topic.
-You can get a list of handlers configured for a topic by making a GET request to `/kapacitor/v1/alerts/topics/<topic id>/handlers`.
+You can get a list of handlers configured for a topic by making a GET request to `/kapacitor/v1preview/alerts/topics/<topic id>/handlers`.

->NOTE: Anonymous handlers (created from TICKscripts) will not be listed under their anonymous topics as they are not configured via the API.
+>NOTE: Anonymous handlers (created automatically from TICKscripts) will not be listed under their associated anonymous topic as they are not configured via the API.

 #### Example